Appendix_3 to 'The LANE/LAIN(E)s of Ulster, Ireland'

 The Headmaster, Mr. R.S.
 Lane, retired to-day after 42 years service in this school, the last 4 years as Headmaster.
 Mr. J. S. R Mc Conway is acting as Headmaster. …r/xxi)…p249

-Robert's distinguished wartime experiences detailed below in WW1 changed to his responsibilities in WW2 educating his students in the community, still with the constant threat of enemy bombs and strafing!
+Robert's distinguished wartime experiences detailed below in WW1 changed to dangerous responsibilities in WW2, still with the constant threat of enemy bombs and strafing!
 Our sympathies must lie with Robert for his “nervous debility”… at the end of his career!

 Service with the Tyne Electrical Engineers, Royal Engineers.